Jean-Sébastien Simonoviez

-Jean-Sébastien Simonoviez (born 1966) is a French multi-instrumentalist, composer, author and arranger.
+Jean-Sebastien Simonoviez (born 1966) is a French multi-instrumentalist, composer, author and arranger.

 Biography

-Jean-Sébastien Simonoviez was born to a music-loving father and a hobbyist pianist mother.
+Jean-Sébastien Simonoviez was born from a music-loving father and an amateur pianist mother's family.

 From the age of 5, he begins to study classical piano with an “old school” teacher.
 At 7 years old, he joins a music school in which he is suggested to choose a second instrument (the trumpet).
-Until the age of 14, he learns and integrates basic music skills, (reading, writing, theory).
+Until the age of 14, he absorbed the fundamental techniques of music (reading, writing, theory).
 From 16 years old, he starts playing with other musicians.